tinymce/tinymce-docs/get-started/work-with-plugins.md

 });
 ```

 So, in the above example we learned how to remove the menubar, add specific list controls to the toolbar while removing others, activate a plugin and customize the plugin's behavior by controlling which options we wanted activated.
-In 5 lines of code.
+In 5 lines of code (excluding the `selector` key, which has to be included for TinyMCE to work).

 As we noted at the start, TinyMCE is an incredibly powerful, flexible and customizable rich text editor.
-Once you've finished the Getting Started guide, deep dive into the [plugins]({{ site.baseurl }}/plugins/) and [advanced configuration settings]({{ site.baseurl }}/editor-configuration-settings/) and become a TinyMCE developer ninja.
+Once you've finished the Getting Started guide, deep dive into the [plugins]({{ site.baseurl }}/plugins/) and [configuration options]({{ site.baseurl }}/configure/).